 How Long Does it Take to Make a Resume

 Crafting a good resume takes more than a day.
-It’s a good idea to just jot down your achievements, etc. on the first day.
+First of all, it’s a good idea to just jot down your achievements, etc. on the first day.
 And then patiently craft your resume over a few days.
 Show it to your career counselor, parents or mentor and keep improving over the next few weeks.
 Your resume should be well thought of.
-Creating a good resume takes a lot of preparation, which often starts years before even making a resume.
+Obviously, creating a good resume takes a lot of preparation, which often starts years before even making a resume.

 Resume Writing Tips for Students: Dos and Don’ts